teikmeout/react_to-do/lessons/02-React/04-composite-components.md

 ##Step 4.
 Passing Child Nodes

 ###TaskList is actually a `button` (Task) Factory
 In the steps above, we've successfully wired up the JSX, and passed the appropriate props to our components, but it still doesn't work properly.
-If you look closely inside the `TaskList`, you'll see that its primary goal is to iterate over `state.tasks` and generate new `Task`s (buttons)... or even `DeleteButton`s.
+If you look closely inside the `TaskList`, you'll see that its primary goal is to iterate over `state.tasks` and generate new `Task`s (buttons)... or even `IconButton`s.

 >Technically, this creational pattern is called a [Factory Pattern](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)), wherein we have a method that generates other objects.
 From the point of view of the `App`, `TaskList` is a [black box](https://en.wikipedia.org/wiki/Black_box): we give it as input some raw ingredients, and it outputs some useful, decorated objects.
 The key to this pattern is that we didn't tell the factory _how_ to create the object, just gave it some stuff to build.